Choquequirao Trekking Tips

 To fully capture the essence of this once-in-a-lifetime experience, it’s essential to understand the cultural significance of the Choquequirao Classic Trek.
 The trek takes you deep into the heart of the Peruvian Andes, where you’ll encounter remnants of ancient Incan civilization and discover their fascinating history.

 Choquequirao Trekking Tips:

-- DON’T FORGET YOUR WALKING SOCKS: With plenty of footwear focus, it’s easy to forget about the best type of socks to wear.
-The right boots with the wrong socks will ruin your trekking trip so when trying on boots, wear the same socks that you intend to use for your Choquequirao Classic Trek.
+– Don’t forget your walking socks: While focusing on footwear, remember to consider the type of socks to wear.
+Wearing the right boots with the wrong socks can adversely affect your trekking experience.
+When trying on boots, wear the same socks you plan to use for your Choquequirao Classic Trek

 WHAT CAUSES ALTITUDE SICKNESS?

 Altitude sickness, also known as acute mountain sickness (AMS), occurs when one ascends to high altitudes where the air is thinner.
 Insufficient oxygen intake causes the body to react by increasing the breathing rate.
 This often leads to symptoms such as headaches and various other discomforts.
 However, as the body gradually adjusts to the altitude, these symptoms typically subside.